 Latin has a more flexible word order than Portuguese.
 This is because Latin indicates the grammatical function of nouns through inflections - and as a result doesn’t need to rely as much on word order to indicate grammatical function.

 Portuguese and Latin are both languages in which nouns have grammatical gender.
 For example, the word for “moon” is feminine in both Latin and Portuguese.
 And the word for “sun” is masculine in both languages.

 With regards to grammatical gender, there is still a difference between Latin and Portuguese: Latin has a third grammatical gender (neuter).

 Portuguese has both definite and definite articles.
 For example, “the book” translates to “o livro”, while “a book” translates to “um livro”.

-Latin is different from Portuguese in this respect, because Latin is a language which has neither definite nor indefinite articles.
+Latin is different from Portuguese in this respect because Latin is a language that has neither definite nor indefinite articles.
 For example, both “the king” and “a king” translate to “rex” in Latin.

 Portuguese has 2 main verbs which correspond to the English verb “to be”.
 These verbs are “ser” and “estar”.

 One of the nuances between these two verbs is that the verb “ser” is used for permanent states, while the verb “estar” is used for temporary states.

-For example, the phrase “How are you today?” translates to “Como você está hoje?” en Portuguese.
-Notice the use of the verb “estar” used for a temporary state.
+For example, the phrase “How are you today?” translates to “Como você está hoje?” in Portuguese.
+Notice the use of the verb “estar,” which indicates a temporary state.